Going My Way: Adaptations and related films

 Going My Way was adapted as a radio play for the January 8, 1945, broadcast of The Screen Guild Theater starring Bing Crosby, Barry Fitzgerald and Paul Lukas.
 It was also adapted for the May 3, 1954, broadcast of Lux Radio Theatre with Barry Fitzgerald.

+A sequel, The Bells of St. Mary's, directed by McCarey was released by RKO Pictures instead of Paramount in 1945.
+Crosby reprised his role as Father O'Malley and Ingrid Bergman co-starred as Sister Mary Benedict.

 The film also inspired an hour-long comedy drama of the same name during the 1962–63 television season starring Gene Kelly in the role of Father O'Malley.
 The series ran on ABC for one season of 30 episodes.

 In 1962, McCarey directed Satan Never Sleeps, also featuring an old priest and his younger substitute but set in a Chinese mission during the Communist takeover of the country in 1949.